sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

     * Yi, Alex, Tom, Dorian, Bobby -- 3 hours for something working and shared among us.
     * Implementing the user model on top -- 6 hours.

- 1. (mostly done) '''SSL Encrypted''' Make it so that the server use GNUTLS to *secure* all communications and logins  (current: openssl)
+ 1. (done) '''SSL Encrypted''' Make it so that the server use GNUTLS to *secure* all communications and logins  (current: openssl)
     * Yi -- 1 hour: subclass something and replace listen ssl with gnutls.